yyccbb/tp/docs/UserGuide.md

 * `find ta` returns all TAs
   ![result for 'find ta'](images/findTaResult.png)

+### Locating available TAs for a tutorial group: `available`

+Filters all replacement TAs who are available for a specified tutorial group.

+Format: `available [/g TUTORIAL_GROUP]`

+* The search is case-sensitive and must match the specified tutorial group exactly.

+Examples:
+* `available /g TUES08` returns  all TAs who are available to teach tutorial group `TUES08`

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.